 |Clinical research exists||The packaging is not in English|

 Does HemoHim Work?

 No doubt the supplement has its share of fans.
-And, there are studies showing in animals, it seems to enhance some aspects of immunity.
+And studies are showing in animals, that it seems to enhance some aspects of immunity.
 But what about people?
 Will it reduce your chances of getting the flu or help you recover faster?
 What about helping people with cancer?
 Ultimately, the litmus test would be to perform human clinical studies.
 The supplement has been around since at least 2004.
-Where are those studies?
+Yet only two human studies were located.
+Lack of proof doesn't mean it's a hoax but it would be nice to have.
 If you have tried HemoHim, comment below and let me know what happened.